Definition

 EU Notifies Draft Amendment to Regulation (EU) 2023/915 on Δ9‑THC in Hemp Leaf Infusions

-The European Commission has proposed maximum levels for Δ9-THC in hemp leaf infusions under Regulation (EU) 2023/915, with a planned application date of January 2027.
-Manufacturers must prepare for strict concentration limits and mandatory safety labelling to mitigate acute exposure risks, particularly for vulnerable populations.
+The European Commission has proposed maximum levels and mandatory safety labeling for delta-9-THC in hemp leaf infusions, with a planned application date of January 2027.
+Companies must prepare for strict concentration limits and specific consumer warnings to mitigate acute health risks and ensure continued market access for hemp-derived beverages.

 EU Commission Proposes Amendments to Maximum Levels of 3‑MCPD and Glycidyl Esters in Certain Foods